Signs of a Healthy and Unhealthy Baby in the Womb

 During pregnancy, the body of a woman goes through a multitude of hormonal changes.
 Breasts go through a transformation and become more sensitive.
 They also feel heavier and fuller as the pregnancy progresses.
 However, a sudden decrease in the size of breasts may signal a miscarriage.

 12. No Foetal Movement

-Foetal movement can be felt around the 18-week mark as the foetus starts reacting to sound, light and pain.
-Experts say that a pregnant woman should experience around 10 kicks every two hours during this period.
+Foetal movement can be felt around 20-24 weeks in first-timers as the foetus starts reacting to sound, light and pain.
+Experts say that a pregnant woman should experience at least three kicks every hour during this period.
 If the foetus is in distress, the count declines.
 It’s a clear sign to consult your doctor for proper treatment.
 Any delay in seeking medical help might cause an unfortunate event.

 13. Sudden Spike in Blood Sugar Levels

-It’s normal for blood sugar and blood pressure levels to rise during pregnancy.
+It’s normal for blood sugar and blood pressure levels to decrease during pregnancy.
 In fact, you should keep these levels throughout the three trimesters.
-However, a sudden and high spike in blood sugar levels can lead to preeclampsia and may induce preterm labour.
+However, diabetes can cause sudden intrauterine death and raised blood pressures can cause premature separation of placenta.

 14. Changes in Placental Position